MegFord/interact/code/style/README.md

 The goal is to pick one of those three choices based on information from a user's social media presence.

-The general idea is to
+The general idea is to:

 1. Cluster a large number of social media users by linguistic style (aka "register").
 The output is a list of "style clusters".
 2. Assign a new user to one of these style clusters based on the text in their social media feeds.
 3. Select a dialog statement based on the selected style cluster.